-EFTISARC-NEO is an investigator-initiated study that was commenced by the Maria Skłodowska-Curie National Research Institute of Oncology in Poland in April 2023.
-The study is an open-label Phase II trial evaluating efti in combination with radiotherapy and pembrolizumab in up to 40 soft tissue sarcoma patients in the neoadjuvant (prior to surgery) setting.
-It is the first time efti will be studied in neoadjuvant, non-metastatic cancer setting.
+EFTISARC-NEO is a Phase II, open-label trial currently underway at the Maria Skłodowska-Curie National Research Institute of Oncology in Poland.
+This investigatorinitiated study is examining the combination of efti, radiotherapy and KEYTRUDA in up to 40 patients with soft tissue sarcoma (STS) in the neoadjuvant setting (before surgery).